AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/User_Activities/content.rst

    * for Table A-7: achievement of objective 5, 6, or 7, depending on the application criticality level
    * for qualification status of GNATcoverage: refer to the Software Tests Results document of the qualification kit.

+#. **Long-term archiving and retrieval** of the tool executable object code and qualification data.

 .. rubric:: GNATcoverage usage